magocoin/magocoin2/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the epsd tests manually, launch src/test/test_eps .
+To run the magocoind tests manually, launch src/test/test_magocoin .

-To add more epsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more magocoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the eps-qt tests manually, launch src/qt/test/eps-qt_test
+To run the magocoin-qt tests manually, launch src/qt/test/magocoin-qt_test

-To add more eps-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more magocoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.